samchungy/eslint-plugin-zod-openapi/README.md

 ## Intoduction

 This is a set of Eslint rules created for use with [@asteasolutions/zod-to-openapi].
-However there are some big issues with using the library just by itself.
+As a contributor and major user of the library, there are some learnings and difficulties with using the library by itself and this repository hopes to address those issues.

 ### Problem #1